 Workshop Overview

 How long are the workshops?
-From 2 to 2.5 hours on average - depending on group size.
-Larger groups may take longer to get through activities.
+From 1.5 to 2.5 hours - depending on group size and workshop themes.
+Larger groups take longer to get through activities.

 Where are the workshops?
-We are mobile to any public venue with several tables and power outlets.
-Because we are indoor based, we are very accessible for aged and disabled people and workshops are not affected by hot, cold or rainy weather!
+We are mobile to any school or public venue with tables and power outlets.
+Home premises can be negotiated for homeschooling groups.
+Since the workshops are indoors, we are not limited by hot, cold or rainy weather.

 Read testimonials below!
 See the FAQs for more info, or Contact us to discuss your needs today!